radzva/Memento_Mori_AR_Game/README.md

 ---
 ### 3. Launch on Mobile Device

-    Open the generated HTTPS URL on your Android phone in Google Chrome

-    Tap Enter AR
+Open the generated HTTPS URL on your Android phone in Google Chrome Tap Enter AR
 Move the phone to allow surface detection
 Tap to place the creature on the floor
 Physically move away to avoid it

 ---
 ### Interaction Model

-    Tap screen — place the creature
+    Tap screen,place the creature

-    Physical movement — maintain distance from the creature

-    No on-screen controls — interaction is fully embodied
+    Physical movement means maintain distance from the creature No on-screen controls but interaction is by movement

 ---
 ### Customisation